 - Barium enema is an examination of the colon to assess a change in bowel habits, abdominal pain, rectal bleeding, diverticulitis or suspected masses.

 - Barium enema with air contrast may be used to examine the colon to assess symptoms, including: a recent change in bowel habits, abdominal pain or rectal bleeding.
 Compared to a barium enema, the air contrast examination offers increased sensitivity for the detection of polyps and small masses.

-CT colonography (virtual colonoscopy) is a non-invasive method of imaging the colon for pre-cancerous lesions. it requires a mild colon prep and utilizes computed tomography to obtain images, which are then reviewed on a special workstation.
+- CT colonography (virtual colonoscopy) is a non-invasive method of imaging the colon for pre-cancerous lesions, as well as colorectal cancer. it requires a mild colon prep and utilizes computed tomography to obtain images, which are then reviewed on a special workstation.
 It is frequently compared to optical colonoscopy.

-Intravenous pyelogram (IVP) involves the intravenous injection of an iodinated contrast to examine the kidneys, ureters and bladder.
+- Intravenous pyelogram involves the intravenous injection of an iodinated contrast to examine the kidneys, ureters and bladder.

-Upper GI with small bowel examination adds the evaluation of the small bowel to the traditional upper GI examination and usually takes 2 to 4 hours.
+- Upper GI with small bowel examination adds the evaluation of the small bowel to the traditional upper GI examination and usually takes two to four hours.

-Voiding cystourethrogram (VCUG) uses X-rays to produce images of the bladder and urethra.
+- Voiding cystourethrogram uses X-rays to produce images of the bladder and urethra.
 This study may be used to evaluate recurrent infection, frequent or painful urination, urinary incontinence or difficult urination.